-Our Insight cloud continually manages risk and undergoes recurring assessments to ensure compliance with industry standards.
+Our Insight Platform continually manages risk and undergoes recurring assessments to ensure compliance with industry standards.
 This includes an annual SOC 2 Type II audit, compliance with GDPR, SOC 3, FedRAMP Partner Package, and ISO 27001:2013 SoA (further details can be provided upon request).

-The data you send to the Insight cloud is securely stored in AWS and encrypted at rest.
+The data you send to the Insight Platform is securely stored in AWS and encrypted at rest.
 InsightIDR is multi-tenant, so all of your ingested data is logically separated from all other customers.
 For more technical detail or compliance reports, visit rapid7.com/trust.
 We can share further information under NDA.

 Yes: with InsightIDR’s continuous deployment model, you benefit from automatic updates, detections, and new features.
 Many of our customers oversee extremely diverse environments, such as universities with a large transient student body, and healthcare companies with regular M&A activity.
 With Rapid7 Insight, they can detect common and targeted attacks and meet stringent SLAs around vulnerability management and audit logging.